Clara Walker (1930 - 2020) - Obituary

-Lee's Summit, Missouri - Clara Dolores Walker,90 passed away September 22,2020.
-Born April 25, 1930 to Kenneth and Jewell Wetzel, Braymer, Mo.
-She had recently retired after a long career as a hair stylist.
+Clara was born April 25, 1930 to Kenneth and Jewell Wetzel, Braymer, Mo.
+She had recently retired after a long career as a hairstylist.
 She was a member of Eastern Star and Beauceant.
-She had been a long time volunteer tour guide for the City of Independence at the Bingham-Waggoner Estate.
+She had been a longtime volunteer tour guide for the City of Independence at the Bingham-Waggoner Estate.

+Her parents, husband, Curtis Walker, brother Gerald Wetzel, and Sister Carole Silva all predeceased her.

 Graveside services at Evergreen Cemetery, Braymer, Mo will be held at a later date.